 Dumb Muscle: Nicolas, albeit with more emphasis on the "dumb" part of the description.

-Early Installment Weirdness: Not only is Season 1 almost completely different to the rest of the series, but the very earliest episodes also feature some strange nuances.
+Early-Installment Weirdness: Not only is Season 1 almost completely different to the rest of the series, complete with a Strictly Formula format for all but the two-parter at the end of the seasonnote On the DVD release, the episodes are out of order despite being numbered in the title cards, but the very earliest episodes also feature some strange nuances.
 The voice acting is very different, for a start (Odd and Sissi had different voice actors, and Jérémie's voice actor hadn't found the right pitch for the boy yet), and certain aspects of Lyoko act differently, such as Ulrich's clones being able to fight (rather than just being decoys), and Megatank lasers not being one-hit kills.

 The gang cooperating with XANA's monsters to destroy the runaway "Marabounta".